Home | Buy, Donate, Terms of Use, Copyright | Printing & Display Tips

 Print at letter size (8.5x11 in) or poster size.

 This chart shows what the universe is made of.
-This chart shows all the elementary particles in the standard model of particle physics, and many non-elementary particles too.
+This chart shows all the elementary particles in the standard model (SM) of particle physics, and many non-elementary particles too.
 It starts with the basics: an atom contains a nucleus of protons and neutrons, which are made of quarks.
-The chart organizes all the important particles and classes of particles: elementary fermions (quarks, leptons, electrons, neutrinos), elementary bosons (photons, W and Z bosons, gluons, gravitons, higgs), composite particles (hadrons, baryons, protons, neutrons, mesons), anti-particles, and predicted supersymmetry particles.
+The chart organizes all the important particles and classes of particles: elementary fermions (quarks, leptons, electrons, neutrinos), elementary bosons (gluons, photons, W and Z bosons, Higgs, and predicted gravitons), composite particles (hadrons, baryons, protons, neutrons, mesons), anti-particles.
+This chart does not show the many predicted supersymmetry particles.

 Note: In the coming years, physicists may discover new particles or significantly revise the standard model of particle physics, due to new experimental results from colliders, such as the Large Hadron Collider (LHC), and new observations from telescopes.